wave745/caesarbot-build/components/scanner/README.md

 ## Usage

-The scanner page is accessible at `/scanner` and integrates with the existing CaesarBot navigation.
+The scanner page is accessible at `/scanner` and integrates with the existing CaesarX navigation.
 All components are built with Tailwind CSS and follow the existing design system.

 **Note**: The scanner is currently configured to return empty data and is ready for real data integration.
 To connect real data sources, update the `ScannerService` class in `lib/scanner-service.ts`.

 ## Data Integration

-The scanner is designed to integrate with CaesarBot's existing command system:
+The scanner is designed to integrate with CaesarX's existing command system:
 - `/th`, `/top_holders` → Security analysis
 - `/whale`, `/whale_map` → Whale detection
 - `/early_map`, `/fresh`, `/sn` → Early buyer analysis